-Recommendation: Establish a historic African American cemetery collection, which will serve as the central repository for research into records related to historic African American cemeteries in Maryland and provide resources necessary to establish this repository.
+Recommendation B.3: Explore creation of a historic African American cemetery collection, which will serve as the central repository for research into records related to historic African American cemeteries in Maryland and provide resources necessary to establish this repository.

 C. Unknown or Inaccurate Cemetery Boundaries and Grave Locations